yixiao-huang/yixiao-huang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Yixiao HUANG (Chinese name: 黄一笑).
 I received my Bachelor's degree in Informaton Engineering in June, 2023 from [Department of Electrical Engineering](https://www.ee.cityu.edu.hk/), City University of Hong Kong.
 I was fortunate to work with [Dr. Rosa CHAN](https://cityucompuneurolab.github.io/rosa.html) who patiently guided me to start my research adventure.
 Currently I'm a research intern in University of Michigan, Ann Arbor under the supervision of [Dr. Samet Oymak](https://intra.ece.ucr.edu/~oymak/index.html), where I'm investigating the implicit bias of transformers.
-I'm also interested in designing algorithms with strongly theoretical guarantee to make models robust and generalized well.
+I'm also interested in the theory side of adversarial robustness and generalization property.